kurapica/IGAS/Loop/README.md

 	print("Person Count : " ..
 Person._GetPersonCount())

-Notice a global variable *_PersonCount* is used to count the persons, it can be decalred as local, but keep global is simple and won't pollute the _G, when re-define the class, the class won't lose informations about the old version objects(run the code again, you should get 6).
-The detail will be put at the last part of the class.
+Notice a global variable *_PersonCount* is used to count the persons, it can be decalred as local, but keep global is simple, and when re-define the class, the class won't lose informations about the old version objects(run the code again, you should get 6).

 Property & Init with table